Megève: Climate

+Population

 Twin towns

 Oberstdorf in Germany has, since 1970, been a twin town of Megève.
 It is also located in the mountains and famous for summer and winter holidays.

+Notable people

+The actor Stephen Manas (Scènes de ménages, Ted Lasso) grew up in Megève.

 Honorary citizens

 People awarded the honorary citizenship of Megève are:

 Media

 Megève is the ski resort featured in the beginning of the 1963 film Charade, where Audrey Hepburn's Regina Lampert meets Cary Grant's character.
 It is also the title of one of the tracks by composer Henry Mancini on the film's soundtrack.

 Megève was one of four World Cup venues in the Alps featured in the 1969 film Downhill Racer, starring Robert Redford and Gene Hackman.